 Selfridges, 400 Oxford Street, London, W1A 1AB

 The ultimate spot for playful and original design, this Carnaby Street boutique is as unique as the shoes it sells.
 Japanese street fashion, Alice in Wonderland and everything in between inspires the stock on offer.
 There’s even an unconventional bridal collection and a small range of bags, accessories and clothing.

 3. Kurt Geiger

-Kurt Keiger’s flagship store in Covent Garden is a Mecca for shoe-lovers, stocking brands such as Marc Jacobs, Prada and Hugo Boss, as well as it’s own label.
+Kurt Geiger’s flagship store in Covent Garden is a Mecca for shoe-lovers, and is conveniently located opposite the famous market and just a short walk from the Royal Opera House.
 Whatever style you’re looking for from ballet pumps to stiletto heels, you’ll find it here with some stylish accessories to match.
 Even if you’re not buying, it’s worth a visit to check out the famous shoe chandelier centrepiece.

 1 James Street, London, WC2E 8BG

 If you’re more into trainers than heels, head straight for Size?.
 With its huge selection of brands, exclusive designs, and a decent selection of men’s sportswear, Size? is a must-visit for trainer fanatics.